tedkorho/flair/README.md

 - As stated, stray NaNs can cause errors.

-- Rarely, for reasons beyond my humble mind, .fits files may break after this program opens them, causing repeat runs of the detection script to fail.
-Keep a backup on the ready.
+- For reasons beyond my humble mind, very rarely .fits files may break after this program opens them.
+This causes repeat runs of the detection script to fail.
+So keep backups of whatever files you run through the pipeline.

 ### FURTHER MODIFICATIONS